sertansenturk/makam-features/README.md

 Installation
 -------

-For the MATLAB package:
-All you have to is to add the path of the MATLAB folder in this repository.
-In MATLAB terminal, you can to it as:

-	addpath('path/to/makam-features/MATLAB/')

 For the python package:
 If you want to install makam-features, it is recommended to install the package and dependencies into a virtualenv.
 In the terminal, do the following: